Breakdown of quantization in nonlinear Thouless pumping: Nonlinear Thouless pump

 In the following, we will compare the dynamics of a soliton throughout the pumping cycle obtained from two different methods.
-In the first method, the soliton at time $t$ is obtained by finding the instantaneous stationary state of Eq.~(\ref{eqn:NonlinearRealSpaceModel}) via an iterative procedure~\footnote{See Supplemental Material at URL for the description of the iterative process used to find instantaneous stationary states of the nonlinear model, the complete derivation of the displacement after one pumping cycle along with a description of the nonlinear energy spectrum in momentum space and numerical evaluation of the displacement, as well as a detailed derivation of the critical nonlinearity value characterized by the apparition of loop structures in the energy bands and of singularities in both the Berry curvature $\mathcal{B}(k,t)$ and the above-highlighted nonlinear correction $\mathcal{D}(k,t)$.}, using the instantaneous soliton at the previous time step as the trial state.
-In the second method, the soliton at time $t$ is obtained by directly solving Eq.~(\ref{eqn:NonlinearRealSpaceModel}) using 4th order Runge-Kutta method under a given initial soliton.
-It is expected that under the same initial soliton and assumption of adiabaticity, the solitons obtained from both methods coincide at all time.
+In the first method, the soliton at time $t$ is obtained by finding the stationary state of equation~(\ref{eqn:NonlinearRealSpaceModel}) via an iterative procedure detailed in \ref{app:A}, using the instantaneous soliton at the previous time step as the trial state.
+In the second method, the soliton at time $t$ is obtained by directly solving equation~(\ref{eqn:NonlinearRealSpaceModel}) using 4th order Runge Kutta method under a given initial soliton. \TT{Note that particular care must be taken in the implementation of the latter as the nonlinear term that can strongly vary even for small time steps. \RM{To this end,} we updated the rate of change in the method at each step based of the current state of the system} \RM{and additionally checked the convergence of the method by comparing solutions at different time steps}.
+The first method corresponds to a perfect adiabatic following, meaning that at any given time the soliton obtained is an instantaneous stationary state of the nonlinear Hamiltonian.
+On the other hand, the second method corresponds to the actual dynamical evolution of the soliton and depends on the modulation frequency $\omega$.
+In experiments, the soliton dynamics is then expected to follow the description of the second method.
+Under the same initial soliton and assumption of adiabaticity, it is na\"{i}vely expected that the soliton dynamics obtained from both methods coincide at all time.
 We will however see that this is not the case for some range of nonlinearity, hinting for a breakdown of the adiabatic process.
-In our numerical studies, we prepare our initial soliton to be localized around site $n=100$, which is found using an iterative, self-consistent algorithm~\cite{Note1}, using as trial state
+In our numerical studies, we prepare our initial soliton to be localized around site $n=100$, which is found using an iterative, self-consistent algorithm presented in \ref{app:A} under a trial hyperbolic secant profile wavepacket.